cretz/pb-and-k/README.md

 To publish a new version of this library, tag the release commit:
 ```
-git tag <major.minor.patch> -a
+git tag <major.minor.patch>
 ```

-Then push with tags:
+Then push to master with tags:
 ```
 git push --follow-tags
 ```

-Jenkins should automatically build and publish the new version.
+Jenkins will automatically build and publish the new version.
+If you commit to master without a tag, Jenkins will publish a snapshot to the snapshot repository.
+To see the version that will be published for a commit, checkout that commit and run `./gradlew printVersion`.